yeheskel2016/homeassistant-csgo/info.md

-# !!!!!
-Fork for May 2025 support !!!!!

-Here is updated scripts/automations that should work nice:
+# Examples of automation that play nice with Yeelight
 Automations:
 ```
 - id: cs2_round_freeze